casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Other Available RPCs
 ^^^^^^^^^^^^^^^^^^^^

-The example above uses RPC calls to execute and then verify the transfer.
-There are additional RPC calls that you can make to address other use cases.
+The example above uses JSON-RPC calls to execute and then verify the transfer.
+There are additional JSON-RPC calls that you can make to address other use cases.

-The following command lists all the RPC calls that the node supports:
+The following command lists all the JSON-RPC calls that the node supports:

 ::

     $ casper-client list-rpcs

-The endpoint returns an OpenRPC compliant document that describes all the RPC calls available and provides examples for the RPCs.
+The endpoint returns an OpenRPC compliant document that describes all the JSON-RPC calls available and provides examples for the RPCs.
 Please be sure to query this specific endpoint as it provides up-to-date information on interacting with the RPC endpoint.

 FAQ